Cordon bleu (dish): History

+The exact origin of cordon bleu is unclear.
+The most accepted theory is that a female Valaisian cook in Switzerland created the recipe out of necessity to serve a large number of guests in one shift.
+However, its origin can also be traced back to a cooking competition in France in 1930, where the winning dish was named "le Cordon Bleu".

+Another theory suggests that a Swiss cook prepared a dish on the SS Bremen in 1933 to celebrate the achievement of a new record.
+Having just won a blue ribbon for his new record, the captain decided to ask the cook for a new dish: the cordon bleu, which the cook may have brought back from France or Switzerland.

-The origins of cordon bleu as a schnitzel filled with cheese are in Brig, Switzerland, probably about the 1940s, first mentioned in a cookbook from 1949.
-The earliest reference to "chicken cordon bleu" in The New York Times is dated to 1967, while similar veal recipes are found from at least 1955.
+The cordon bleu was first mentioned in a cookbook from 1949.
+The earliest reference to "veal Cordon Bleu" is in the Los Angeles Times in 1958, while similar veal recipes are found from at least 1955.

 Variants

 There are many variations of the recipe involving cutlet, cheese, and meat.
-A popular way to prepare chicken cordon bleu is to butterfly cut a chicken breast, place a thin slice of ham inside, along with a thin slice of a soft, easily melted cheese.
+A popular way to prepare chicken cordon bleu is to butterfly a chicken breast, place a thin slice of ham inside, along with a thin slice of a soft, easily melted cheese.
 The chicken breast is then rolled into a roulade, coated in bread crumbs, and then deep-fried.
 Other variations exist with the chicken baked rather than fried.

 Other common variations include omitting the bread crumbs, wrapping the ham around the chicken, or using bacon in place of ham.

-A variant popular in the Asturias province of Spain is cachopo, a deep-fried cutlet of veal, beef or chicken wrapped around a filling of Serrano ham and cheese.
+A similar dish popular in the Asturias province of Spain is cachopo, a deep-fried cutlet of veal, beef or chicken wrapped around a filling of Serrano ham and cheese.
 In Spain, a version made usually with just two slices of ham and cheese, although it can also be found with chicken or pork loin added, is often called san jacobo.

 A common variant in Uruguay and Argentina is the milanesa rellena.
 It consists of two beef or chicken fillets passed through beaten egg, later, stuffed with cooked ham and mozzarella cheese and superimposed like a sandwich.
 Once this is done, they are again passed through beaten eggs and breadcrumbs, to be fried or baked.
-It is usually served with papas fritas (French fries) as a garnish.
+It is usually served with papas fritas (french fries) as a garnish.

-In largely Muslim-populated countries, halal versions of chicken cordon bleu are also popular: the chicken is rolled around beef or mutton instead of pork product.
+In largely Muslim-populated countries, halal versions of chicken cordon bleu are also popular: the chicken is rolled around beef or mutton instead of pork.